RishuK/grace-hopper-2024-ai-chatbot/exercise-1-chatbot-rag-pdf/README.md

 streamlit run chat_ui.py
 ```

-Use the pdf file - Elena.pdf in the folder and Ask questions about Elena's work
+Use the pdf file - Lumina.pdf (or Elena.pdf) in the folder and Ask questions about Lumina, the startup (or Elena)